 Secret books such as are envisioned by FASAB Statement 56 are a signal of real trouble ahead.
 Secret books expand the power of a secret group of people to transfer what they can while the getting is good.
 They also make it easier to use U.S. special forces and covert operations or private mercenary armies to extend the life of the U.S. reserve currency and enhance corporate profits and related campaign contributions.
 Secret books increase the risk of more aggressive and violent kicks of the can.
 I believe this will include reengineering the U.S. government and U.S. resources and domestic land use in a manner significantly outside domestic and international law.
 The human and environmental damage that is occurring from secret U.S. operations and suppression of critical intelligence is already profound.
 U.S. life expectancy is falling.
 Inequality is rising.

-The potential future scenarios have implications for all of us.
+The potential future scenarios have implications for all of us—whether citizen or investor—across the globe.

-If you are financing this machinery — as you pay taxes, buy Treasury securities, or work for the operations — you are responsible for understanding what you support.
+If you are financing this machinery—as you pay taxes, buy Treasury securities, or work for the operations—you are responsible for understanding what you support.
 You are responsible for assessing and pricing the quality of the credit and the promises you are getting, as they really are, whether through a Treasury bond or a pension fund promise.
-You are responsible for the spiritual and moral implications of what you are supporting. if you want the rule of law to apply to you, then you must take responsibility to withdraw from financing the absence of the rule of law or face the consequences.
-If you are a US citizen, consider the words of Edward R. Murrow, “We can deny our heritage and our history, but we cannot escape responsibility for the result.
+You are responsible for the spiritual and moral implications of what you are supporting and what you pretend not to know despite your legal responsibilities.
+If you want the rule of law to apply to you, then you must take responsibility to withdraw from financing the absence of the rule of law or face the consequences.
+If you are a U.S. citizen, consider the words of Edward R. Murrow: “We can deny our heritage and our history, but we cannot escape responsibility for the result.
 There is no way for a citizen of a republic to abdicate his responsibilities.”

 Please do your own due diligence and make your own decisions about what is happening and what you should do.
 I hope that the 2018 Annual Wrap Up will assist you in this task.